-- Perform simple unit conversions within a system of measurement (e.g. 52 weeks = 1 year). - Identify the appropriate tools to use for measurement (e.g. a scale to measure weight). - Identify the appropriate unit of measure to use (e.g. use pounds to measure weight). - Add and subtract time intervals in minutes using a number line diagram. - Determine the fractional portion of an hour given the number of minutes (e.g. 15 minutes = 1/4 hour). - Determine how much time has elapsed. - Solve problems using both analog and digital clocks; classify events by relating them to AM or PM. - Read a calendar by identifying days and dates.
+- Perform simple unit conversions within a system of measurement (e.g. 52 weeks = 1 year; 1 yard = 3 feet). - Identify the appropriate tools to use for measurement (e.g. a scale to measure weight). - Identify the appropriate unit of measure to use (e.g. use pounds or grams to measure weight). - Add and subtract time intervals in minutes using a number line diagram. - Determine the fractional portion of an hour given the number of minutes (e.g. 15 minutes = 1/4 hour). - Use different ways to express time (e.g. a quarter past three). - Add minutes to a given time.

-- Add liquid volumes using drawings. - Answer questions about data in a bar graph (horizontal and vertical), charts and tally charts. - Find area and perimeter of a given figure. - Find the unknown side of a rectangle given the length of one side and its perimeter. - Compare rectangles that have the same areas but different perimeters. - Compare rectangles that have same perimeters but different areas. - Use estimation to determine correct measurements of length and weight. - Determine decimal representations of a penny, nickel, dime, quarter and half-dollar. - Add, subtract, multiply, divide and count money using dollars and cents; round to the nearest dollar. - Determine the amount of change to be received from a transaction. - Calculate the value of one unit when given the number of equal units and total cost. - Write a given amount of money using the correct placement of the decimal and the dollar symbol. - · Identify the temperature on a thermometer in Fahrenheit and Celsius plus the boiling and freezing points of water.
+- Determine how much time has elapsed. - Solve problems using both analog and digital clocks; classify events by relating them to AM or PM. - Add liquid volumes using drawings. - · Answer questions about data in a bar graph (horizontal and vertical), charts and tally charts. - Find area and perimeter of a given figure in customary and metric systems. - Find the unknown side of a rectangle given the length of one side and its perimeter. - Compare rectangles that have the same areas but different perimeters. - Compare rectangles that have same perimeters but different areas. - Identify attributes of a quadrilateral and parallelogram. - Find the length of one side of a square given the area. - Find the perimeter of a square given the area. - Find the perimeter of a square given the length of one side. - Use estimation to determine correct measurements of length and weight. - Determine fractional representations of a penny, nickel, dime, quarter and half-dollar. - · Add, subtract, multiply, divide and count money using dollars and cents; round to the nearest dollar. - Determine the amount of change to be received from a transaction. - · Calculate the value of one unit when given the number of equal units and total cost, and determine the better buy. - Write a given amount of money using the correct placement of the decimal and the dollar symbol. - Identify the temperature on a thermometer in Fahrenheit and Celsius plus the boiling and freezing points of water. - Use a ruler to measure the length of an object using whole numbers and fractions.